World Cup: Greece’s Mediterranean Horseshoe Bat (Rhinolophus euryale)

 Now, Greece and the World Cup.
 Before this year, Greece only managed to qualify for the tournament once, in 1994.
 The team didn’t manage a single goal, though, and needless to say, did not make it out of the first round.
 Their first game in the 2010 World Cup, which they lost 2-0 to South Korea, seemed to indicate a continuing trend.
 In their second game, Greece gave up the first goal to Nigeria, and were once again behind.
 But then a Nigerian named Sani Kaita saved the day for Greece by getting himself sent off the pitch (don’t I sound like I know what I’m talking about?) about 30 minutes into the game.

 In soccer, players who offend but not too badly are shown a yellow card and warned to knock it off.
 When they do something really uncalled for, reckless, unsportsmanlike, or violent, they are shown a red card and removed from the game.
 Then their team has to play with one fewer player than the other team for the rest of the game, and the offending player can’t play in the next game, either.
-After Sani Kaita’s ejection, everything turned around for Greece, and they would up scoring two goals: the first two goals they’ve ever scored in the World Cup.
+After Sani Kaita’s ejection, everything turned around for Greece, and they wound up scoring two goals: the first two goals they’ve ever scored in the World Cup.
 Here are the highlights (the red-carding comes at about 26 seconds in).
 Now, just like that, Greece can hope to advance to the Round of 16.

 Coco drew a Mediterranean horseshoe bat, too.
 Didn’t she do a great job?